TomKondat/TomKondat/README.md

 <h3 align="left">About Me:</h3>
 <p align="left">

-- 🎓 I’m a Software Developer, B.S.c in Computer Science <br>
+- 🎓 I’m a Software Developer, B.Sc in Computer Science <br>

 - 🔭 I’m seeking a full-time position as a Software Developer <br>